Teacher: Emma Huggins and Niek Slooter

 - Identify different plants in this glaciated area of Ohio

-- We are around 2 hours from the Columbus airport
+- Pomeroy is around 2 hours from the Columbus airport

-- There is an extra cost for airport pickup from Columbus on May 11th for $30 (one-way).
-If there are more than 4 students in one car, the cost can go down.
+- There is an extra cost for airport pickup from Columbus on May 11th for $25 one-way, $50 round trip.

 - All room, board, supplies, and transportation during the program are included in the price.